jiaxin-su1/jiaxin-su1.github.io/README.md

 diagnostic history with access control, ensuring a seamless user experience across desktop and mobile devices.
 - Achieved 2nd place out of 20+ teams by optimizing diagnostic processes to provide rapid disease predictions and care guidance within 10 seconds, improving real-time usability.

+**Predicting the temporal dynamics of prosthetic vision**
+- Coauthored a conference paper titled “Predicting the temporal dynamics of prosthetic vision,” published a peer-reviewed conference paper in IEEE Engineering in Medicine and Biology Society (IEEE EMBC).
+- Extracted data points from a previously published paper by other research groups with WebPlotDigitizer and ensured data integrity using Google Colab with NumPy and Matplotlib library.
+- Developed a step-wise temporal model with exponential and sine decay functions (r = 0.7 across all data) to predict artificial vision fading and persistence under varying stimulus conditions, linking electrical stimulation directly to perception.

+**Using Machine Learning to Predict Dementia**
+- Incorporated risk gene APOE_e4, personal life habits, cognitive performance, and seventeen other factors into dementia diagnostic machine learning models using R package Tidymodels.
+- Performed exploratory data analysis (EDA) using ggplot2 to identify variable relationships and built multivariate ML models (KNN, decision tree, elastic net, logistic regression) to predict dementia status for 1,000 participants.
+- Produced a mean AUC of 0.96 through 5-fold cross-validation, demonstrating strong predictive performance for dementia classification models integrating genetic and lifestyle factors.